kampersanda/xcdat/README.md

 ### Trie dictionary types

-The four dictionary types of specialization of class `xcdat::trie` are difined.
+The four specialization types of class `xcdat::trie` are provided in `xcdat.hpp`.
 The first two types are based on standard DACs by Brisaboa et al. [9].
 The last two types are based on pointer-based DACs by Kanda et al. [2].

 ```c++
 //!
 The trie type with standard DACs using 8-bit integers